 All of these nets are technically fish landing nets.
-To me the term fish landing net generally points the angler to nets with longer handles.
+The term fish landing net generally points the angler to nets with longer handles.
 These longer handles are great for the boat angler as this lets them reach out of the boat and dip into the water to retrieve your fish.
 This also allows your partner to assist you in your time of need.
 In fact there is nothing like a great net man or partner.
 The longer handles are often collapsible for convenient storage.
 The larger nets are often marketed with a specific species in mind such as this Muskie net or the Trough Net.

 Ok, so you have fought a good fight, your fish is now near the boat, you see the lure is hanging out of the mouth of the fish and only one hook is in its jaw.
 You are fearful that if you try to lift the fish it will spit the lure right back at you!
 Behind many a fine catch there are great stories.
 From that specific lure you used, to how long it took to bring in the catch.
 It is at this precise moment that you need a good Net Man!
 (Or Woman).
 Having a friend who is willing to help and will place the net in a position so you can lead the fish into the net will bring more fish into the boat.
 Here is a picture of a very Proud Net Man!